007 MAGAZINE - The World's Foremost James Bond Resource!

 Corgi 1979 catalogue

 Roger Moore's next 007 adventure literally went out of this world in 1979, and with no cars suitable for release as a scale model, CORGI looked to the title itself and released a Moonraker Space Shuttle with retractable undercarriage and opening cargo bay doors.
 The shuttle was accompanied by a red and gold satellite with folding solar panels, which could be housed within the model.
 The shuttle casing was repurposed by CORGI as a NASA Space Shuttle in 1980, and available at the same time as the Moonraker ‘Junior’ version.
 Although not as iconic as its predecessors the Moonraker space shuttle still became highly collectible in its own right.
 A special mounted boxed edition was presented to His Royal Highness Prince Philip, Duke of Edinburgh at the Royal World Charity Premiere of Moonraker, held at London's ODEON Leicester Square on the evening of June 26, 1979.
-The presentation was made by Sasha Auerbach (son of United Artists senior vice-president Norbert Auerbach) who attended the premiere wearing a silver space suit.
+The presentation was made by Sasha Auerbach [son of United Artists senior vice-president Norbert Auerbach (1922-2019)] who attended the premiere wearing a silver space suit.

 Moonraker shuttle presentation model/Moonraker Premiere